Aliases for CDS2 Gene

 GeneCards Summary for CDS2 Gene

 CDS2 (CDP-Diacylglycerol Synthase 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and Glycerophospholipid Biosynthetic Pathway.
+Among its related pathways are Glycerophospholipid biosynthesis and Metabolism.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and phosphatidate cytidylyltransferase activity.
 An important paralog of this gene is CDS1.

 UniProtKB/Swiss-Prot for CDS2 Gene

 Provides CDP-diacylglycerol, an important precursor for the synthesis of phosphatidylinositol, phosphatidylglycerol, and cardiolipin.